-Community members, students, employees and visitors should report all crimes and criminal behavior in a timely manner.
+Community members, students, employees and visitors should report all crimes and criminal behavior to the local police in a timely manner.
 Prompt reporting aids in providing timely warning notices to the community when appropriate, aids in the prevention of similar crimes and assists in the investigation of crimes and the apprehension of perpetrators.